Walking in Gods’ Favor: Not that I was ever in need, for I have learned how to be content with whatever I have. Philippians 4:11 NLT

 2) Consider your buying motives; why and why now?

 3) Don’t buy things you don’t understand or can’t explain.

 4) Consider the opportunity cost.
 Would the money be better invested or saved?

 5) Seek the counsel of your spouse.
-If single the counsel of a mature Christian you know and respect.
-(That have some money and is a faithful steward)
+If single, seek the counsel of a mature Christian you know and respect.

-When God opens the doors of heaven to pour out financial blessings to you, spend your money wisely.
-Learn to say no to the person in the mirror.
+When God opens the doors of heaven to pour out financial blessings on you, spend that money wisely.
+Learn to make a plan, give to God, give to yourself, and have some fun.
+You are invited to visit our Financial Peace University Class www.firstsdachurch.com Tuesday 6:30pm January 17th.

-Prayer of Blessings: Lord we will honor you with our financial blessings.
+Prayer of Blessings: Lord, we will honor You in our finances.

 Michael Vance is a senior account executive with Hundley Batts & Associates and the co-founder of stewardshipofwealth.com.
 Ardella Vance is a gifted educator and a Master Guide in the Pathfinders Club, a global organization empowered to teach life and leadership skills to young people.
 The Vance’s have been married well over 25 years and share their lives with four adult children and six grandchildren.
 They currently reside in Huntsville, Alabama and blog weekly from their financial workbook ” The Stewardship of Wealth“.